-A: As I play frequently, my tuning remains fairly consistent and allowing the pipes to be warmed-up and tuned within 10-15 minutes.
+A: As Piper Jonas performs frequently, tuning remains fairly consistent and allowing the pipes to be warmed-up and tuned within 10-15 minutes.
 Once tuned, the bagpipes should maintain their sound for a considerable time - however weather and environment conditions may require the pipes to be re-tuned.

 Q: What else should I consider about the event or venue?

-A: Two questions I always ask during a consultation are 1) is there a suitable place to warm-up and tune the bagpipes prior to the start of the event? and 2) if the event is a surprise - is the tuning location one which is far enough away so as to not spoil the surprise?
+A: Two considerations are 1) is there a suitable place to warm-up and tune the bagpipes prior to the start of the event? and 2) if the event is a surprise - is the tuning location one which is far enough away so as to not spoil the surprise?
 Those who have never experienced the sound of the bagpipes might not realize the volume is significantly louder than that of other instruments.

 Q: What is the dress/uniform I can expect at the event?

-A: I wear a modern band dress uniform which includes (head to toe):
+A: Piper Jonas wears a modern band dress uniform which includes (head to toe):